BistrOafrica/BistrOafrica/README.md

   * ⚡ *Speedrunner*: Frontend bundle -35% via code‑split + suspense
   * 🧰 *DX Crafter*: Shared UI kit + Storybook in monorepo

-> Claim an achievement by opening an issue/PR on any project below 👇

 ---